-The Swiss Parliament is currently debating the draft of a rather comprehensive revision of company and accounting legislation.
-The current draft pursues four principal goals:
+The Swiss parliament is currently debating the draft of a rather comprehensive revision of Swiss company legislation.
+The current draft pursues three principal goals:

 - a the improvement of corporate governance;

-- b a more flexible capital structure;
+- b a more flexible capital structure; and

-- c modernising the shareholders' meeting (e.g. electronic voting); and
+- c modernising the shareholders' meeting (e.g., electronic voting).

-- d a revision of the accounting rules.